Afghanistan will not speak at UN after credentials dispute

 "This does not change the fact that the representative of Afghanistan remains the same," Dujarric said.

-A battle over credentials began last week, when the Taliban sent the UN a request to replace Isaczai with their own representative.
+A battle over credentials began last week, when the Taliban sent the UN a request to replace Isaczai with their own representative, as CNN reported last week.

 According to the Taliban's letter, Isaczai no longer represents Afghanistan.
 Instead, it named Mohammad Suhail Shaheen as the Islamist militant group's nominee for permanent representation in New York.

-The letter also noted that former President Mohammed Ashraf Ghani has been "ousted and [countries across the world] no longer recognize him as president," according to the spokesman's statement.
+The letter also noted that former President Mohammed Ashraf Ghani has been "ousted and [countries across the world] no longer recognize him as president," according a statement from Dujarric last week.

 Since the Taliban took control of Afghanistan, Isaczai has continued to advocate for his country, meeting with foreign envoys and even calling on the UN Security Council to pressure the Taliban into forming a more democratic government.